latheva/docker-symfony/README.md

 ## Enable SSL

-if you are need of your docker container (local server) be supported for ssl, do a slight changes on your own Dockerfile as follows
+if you are need of your docker container (local server) be supported for ssl, follow these steps

 1. Add these files somewhere in to your project directory
     1. docker-symfony/certs/cert.key